tlberglund/kafka-spring-demo/README.md

 The code is in major parts the work of Tim Berglund, Soby Chacko, Josh Long, and Viktor Gamov, among others.

+Please feel free to use the code as you like